 The 3 Essential Single-Edged Japanese Knives Every Chef Should Own

-Yanagi knife for sushi and sashimi preparation
+Yanagi knife for slicing sushi and sashimi

 • Blade Length: Typically 270mm–330mm